Blobby-Boi/ExtHang3r/README.md

 # ExtHang3r

 > [!WARNING]
 > It's not recommended to use ExtHang3r due to it being outdated and not very effective anymore.
-It's recommended you start using [ExtPrint3r](https://github.com/Blobby-Boi/ExtPrint3r) as ExtHang3r will likely be archived soon.
+It's recommended you start using [ExtPrint3r](https://github.com/Blobby-Boi/ExtPrint3r).
+This repo has been archived and will not receive updates anymore.

 ## What is it?
 ExtHang3r is an exploit created by <a href="https://github.com/Blobby-Boi/">Blobby Boi</a> that allows ChromeOS users to kill managed extensions after the LTMEAT patch.
 It remains unpatched in all new ChromeOS versions as of February 2025.